Trump Parc: Trump Parc East: 100 Central Park South

 Trump (as Park South Associates) sued to evict the tenants in 1981, and in 1982 the management company ordered six tenants to comply with rules ignored for 30 years, giving them 10 days to comply.
 Trump, in newspaper advertisements, also offered to house homeless in the vacated units, which was seen as a threat to the remaining tenants.
 The tenants raised funds and hired legal counsel, receiving an injunction against the compliance orders in 1984.
 In 1985 the harassment case was brought to the state's Division of Housing and Community Renewal, with the city mentioning daily harassment, "wrongful acts and omissions", bogus nonpayment notices, and utilities that were turned off, by Trump's agents.
 The city lost an injunction against Trump in September 1985, with the State Supreme Court justice stating that "The danger of irreparable harm to the tenants seems to be minimal now that the challenged activities of the defendants are under the scrutiny of the various departments of the City of New York."
 The hearings were still open in November 1985, even though Trump had claimed victory.

 Trump countersued, citing the RICO act, listing charges including extortion and bribery that were committed by the tenants.
 Judge Whitman Knapp rejected the countersuit, ordering it dismissed with prejudice.
-In a 1985 New York Times editorial, Sydney Schanberg called Trump a "slumlord".
+In a 1985 editorial in The New York Times, Sydney Schanberg called Trump a "slumlord".
 Trump's attorney on the case responded in an editorial, attacking Schanberg, the tenants' lawyer, the city, and calling it a "political maneuver in a mayoral election year".

 Ultimately, in 1986, Trump dropped the eviction suit, allowing the tenants to stay with their rent controls in place and paying their legal fees of over $500,000.
 Trump stated he would not continue with demolition but would renovate the building to "take advantage of the strong real-estate market now."

 After a final settlement in 1988, the building was converted to a condominium with 51 rent-regulated tenants remaining.
 In 2016 some rent-controlled tenants were paying less than $1000 for a one-bedroom apartment along Central Park.

-Notable tenants have included Suzanne Blackmer, who lived in the building from before Trump's purchase until her death in 2004, Arnold Scaasi, and Eric Trump.
+Notable tenants have included Suzanne Blackmer, who lived in the building from before Trump's purchase until her death in 2004, Arnold Scaasi, Eric Trump, Tony Bennett, and Brenda Vaccaro.